Uruguaiana, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Take care to choose the correct type.
-Most adapters available online are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types C and N. Be sure to choose the right type.
+Most adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 December

-December in this region is consistently hot.
+December can be sweltering.
 Temperatures average in the high 80s F (low 30s C) during the day.

 What to wear/what to pack: